 The Sweet Auburn neighborhood is full of amazing history and facts about the civil rights movement.
-Once dubbed the richest negro street in America, Sweet Auburn is filled with memorials and culture about Atlanta’s African American community.
+Sweet Auburn is filled with memorials and culture about Atlanta’s African American community.

 Little Five Points has lot of fun, quirky shops that you can browse around in.
 No need to spend any money just soak in the culture!

 Central Park in Atlanta has free movies that play throughout the summer!
-Make sure to check the schedule, bring a blanket or 2, and enjoy the movie.
+Make sure to check the schedule, bring a blanket or two, and enjoy the movie.

 Take a break and enjoy a lazy afternoon on Lake Allatoona.
 Explore the area and see what you and the kids can find!

-After wandering around trails and historic parks walk down to the Oakland cemetery.
-Built in 1850, it is filled with interesting gravestones and many of Atlanta’s founders.
+After wandering around trails and historic parks walk down to the Oakland Cemetery.
+Built in 1850, it is filled with interesting gravestones, including many of Atlanta’s founders.

-Another art walk hits the list but nothing beats free art.
-Located in Marietta Square electric art scene there is a ton of cool art exhibits to visit and neat little boutiques.
+Another art walk hits the list, but nothing beats free art.
+Located in the Marietta Square electric art scene, there are a ton of cool art exhibits to visit and neat little boutiques to explore.

 Local college Emory University is always having events going on that are usually free.
 Check the schedule out and see if any interest you and your family.

-I love farmer’s market and enjoy visiting other cities markets.
+I love farmers’ markets and enjoy visiting other cities’ markets.
 It’s always fun to see what products are for sale and a great place to just walk around.

 See more free city guides!